On Page Web Design Tips That Will Help With SEO

 Optimising for mobile

-Most, if not all, your traffic will be people browsing on their mobile phones.
+Most, if not all, of your traffic will be people browsing on their mobile phones.
 In the age of smartphones, making sure your website is optimised for mobile phone use is key to not only drawing people into your website but keeping them there.
 Most platforms like WordPress and Squarespace make it easy to view your website on a mobile phone template, so be sure to check everything is running smoothly before you hit publish.

 Consider a localised landing page

 A local landing page is a specific web page designed to pull in a target audience from a particular area.
 While a home page is a general overview of a business, with a list of services and perhaps a few images, a localised landing page is designed to focus on one specific location that would ideally draw in the local market.
 For example, if you’ve just opened a brand new hair and nail salon in Cornwall, then a localised landing page would ideally draw in people from the local areas such as St Agnes and Falmouth.

 Include SEO friendly permalinks – and don’t forget to name your images